brunokeymolen/videoalarmclock/README.md

 — the vendored Espressif ES8311 driver (Apache-2.0) and the generated DejaVu fonts — each with the notice beside it.

-**There is no warranty, for the clock or for what you play on it.** It is a hobby project: do not rely on it as your only alarm for anything that matters, and deciding what you have the right to convert and play is your responsibility, not the author's. [`DISCLAIMER.md`](DISCLAIMER.md)
+**There is no warranty, for the clock or for what you play on it.** Although it behaves very stable up to now, it still is a hobby project: do not rely on it as your only alarm for anything that matters, and deciding what you have the right to convert and play is your responsibility, not the author's. [`DISCLAIMER.md`](DISCLAIMER.md)